pooja-bhavani/aetherpacs/README.md

 Inspect the extracted DICOM header tags: (Replace <study_uid> with the UID returned in the response above) :
 Fetch the rendered preview PNG:
-Test validation rules: Uploading a file that isn't a real DICOM scan (like a text file) is instantly blocked and turned away with a 400 Bad Request because the Express gateway validates the standard DICM signature bytes
+Test validation rules: Uploading a file that isn't a real DICOM scan (like a text file) is instantly blocked and turned away with a 400 Bad Request because the Express gateway validates the standard DICM signature bytes.
-.